MandarGogate/av-challenge-website/getting-started/register.md

 # Challenge Registration
 Teams are required to register using the form below.
-Please submit one form per team, providing a single contact email address.
+Please submit one form per team, providing a single contact **institutional email address**.
 Once you have registered, you will receive an email confirmation with a team ID.
 When the submission date approaches, you will be sent an individualised link to a Google Drive for submitting materials.
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSc4TZzkRF3IXwx3q9dcB9hTIirr0Ky6d0PL76xyQ388NOX_3A/viewform?embedded=true" width="640" height="814" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>